-FOH vs BOH: not only it is the ultimate hospitality meme template, but rather an essential division of life within every restaurant.
-Respectively abbreviations for "Front of House" and "Back of House", these expressions can be understood as referring to what guests see and do not see or interact with, including team members and spaces.
+FOH vs BOH: not only is the ultimate hospitality meme template but rather the essential division of life within every restaurant.

 - Food runner